ChrSchu90/CryptomatorVaultSync/README.md

 [![Build](https://github.com/ChrSchu90/CryptomatorVaultSync/actions/workflows/build.yml/badge.svg)](https://github.com/ChrSchu90/CryptomatorVaultSync/actions/workflows/build.yml)

-`Cryptomator Vault Sync` syncs files from a plain source directory into a `Cryptomator` vault.
+`Cryptomator Vault Sync` syncs files from a plain source directory into a [Cryptomator](https://cryptomator.org) vault.
 The container unlocks the vault temporarily, copies files into the decrypted vault directory, and Cryptomator stores them encrypted in the vault directory.

-Optionally, the encrypted vault can be synced to one or more remote destinations using `rclone`, for example Google Drive, OneDrive, SFTP, or any other rclone-supported backend.
+Optionally, the encrypted vault can be synced to one or more remote destinations using [rclone](https://github.com/rclone/rclone), for example `Google Drive`, `OneDrive`, `SFTP`, or any other [rclone-supported provider](https://rclone.org/#providers).

 ```text
 /sync -> /vault-decrypted -> /vault-encrypted -> optional rclone remote(s)
 ```

+## 💡 Use case

+This project was built for a simple NAS backup scenario:

+- Important files are stored on a Synology NAS.
+- These files should be backed up offsite.
+- The offsite backup should be encrypted before it leaves the NAS.
+- The encrypted vault should still be accessible with regular clients, for example from a laptop or phone.

+The container writes files into a local Cryptomator vault.
+The encrypted vault directory can then be synced upstream by the host itself, for example using Synology's built-in Google Drive or OneDrive sync support.

+In that setup, `rclone` is not required inside this container, the host handles the upstream sync.

+If the host does not provide a cloud sync mechanism, the optional [rclone](https://github.com/rclone/rclone) upstream integration can be enabled as a fallback to sync the encrypted vault to one or more remote destinations (offside or in local network).

 ## ⛔ What this project does not do